komyak9/Conditional-eQTL-meta-analysis/README.md

 And finally we can do scatterplots to further analyse our results and see if they correlate.
-First we compare the SIGLEC14 LBFs vs. our calculated LABFs:
+First we compare the SuSiE LBFs vs. our calculated LABFs:

 ```R
 #Visualise LABF vs LBF